lnxpy/pyaction/docs/index.md

 pyaction --help
 ```

 !!!
-Example "I highly recommend to.."
+Example "It's recommended to.."
-    Run `pyaction init` and provide yourself a nicely put-to-gether action template for starting.
+    Initialize a basic template and provide yourself a nicely put-to-gether action structure for starting.

+    ```
+    pyaction init
+    ```

-Here you can see a very basic hello-world example action generated with `pyaction init`.
-For a more detailed example, check out the [Hello-world demo](demo.md).
+Here you can see a very basic greeting action example that prints a greeting message when someone calls it with a `name` input parameter.

-=== ":simple-python: main.py"
+=== ":simple-python: your-action/main.py"

     ```py
     import sys